 - Dividing the process automation plant

 - Setup of an automation unit

 - Setup of a PROFIBUS line

-- o PROFIBUS types
+- PROFIBUS types

-- o PROFIBUS DP topologies
+- PROFIBUS DP topologies

-- o PROFIBUS-MBP (PA) topologies
+- PROFIBUS-MBP (PA) topologies

 2.1.1 Dividing the process automation plant

 Depending on the plant size, your process automation solution may involve several thousand bus nodes.
 In order to be able to integrate them in a network in the best way you first have to divide the plant into individual plant units.